Roofs on residential homes are usually not designed to accommodate extra equipment that is common on commercial buildings.

 Homeowners have the option of telling the providers of equipment to put their installations on the ground and not on the roof of the home.
 If you avoid installations that perforate your roof, you will save yourself many headaches and avoid leaking roofs.

-The writer, Tom Rosenberger has lived and worked in Costa Rica for 24 years and from his travels throughout the country inspecting housing and land, he has acquired a wealth of knowledge about roofing and construction.
+The writer, Tom Rosenberger has lived and worked in Costa Rica since 1993 and from his travels throughout the country inspecting housing and land, he has acquired a wealth of knowledge about roofing and construction.

 If you have any questions, or would like to schedule a roof inspection, you can contact Tom by clicking here.